cointobanks/lifetioncoin-docs/_includes/references.md

 [dssu message]: /en/developer-reference#dssu "A P2P network message providing a mixing pool status update"
 [dsq message]: /en/developer-reference#dsq "A P2P network message sent to indicate the queue is ready and the user is expected to send the entry inputs to start mixing"
 [dstx message]: /en/developer-reference#dstx "A P2P network message sent by masternodes to broadcast subsidized transactions without fees (provides security in mixing)"
-{% comment %}<!-- Fee Filter not currently implemented in Dash Core. [feefilter message]: /en/developer-reference#feefilter "The P2P network message which requests the receiving peer not relay any transactions below the specified fee rate" -->{% endcomment %}
+{% comment %}<!-- Fee Filter not currently implemented in Lifetioncoin Core. [feefilter message]: /en/developer-reference#feefilter "The P2P network message which requests the receiving peer not relay any transactions below the specified fee rate" -->{% endcomment %}
 [filteradd message]: /en/developer-reference#filteradd "A P2P protocol message used to add a data element to an existing bloom filter."
 [filterclear message]: /en/developer-reference#filterclear "A P2P protocol message used to remove an existing bloom filter."
 [filterload message]: /en/developer-reference#filterload "A P2P protocol message used to send a filter to a remote peer, requesting that they only send transactions which match the filter."